 You know I’m a sucker for flowers.
 I love flowers singularly or in a full bouquet, however.
-This setup just has one stem in a small jar (repurposing at its finest!) and it looks so elegant.
+This setup just has one stem in a small jar and it looks so elegant.

 Whether it’s your farmers market haul, your garden haul, or your grocery store run haul, display it all in a bowl in the center of the table.